eliotb/podium/examples/example.podium/slides.md

 ???

 These are the speakers notes.
 They let the speaker know what they need to know.
-All work an no play makes jack a dull boy.
+All work and no play makes jack a dull boy.

-All work an no play makes jack a dull boy.
-All work an no play makes jack a dull boy.
-All work an no play makes jack a dull boy.
-All work an no play makes jack a dull boy.
-All work an no play makes jack a dull boy.
+All work and no play makes jack a dull boy.
+All work and no play makes jack a dull boy.
+All work and no play makes jack a dull boy.
+All work and no play makes jack a dull boy.
+All work and no play makes jack a dull boy.

 ---